CiscoISE/terraform-provider-ciscoise/docs/resources/sxp_connections.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on SXPConnections.
-  This resource allows the client to update a SXP connection.
-    This resource deletes a SXP connection.
-    This resource creates a SXP connection.
+  This resource allows the client to update a SXP connection.This resource deletes a SXP connection.This resource creates a SXP connection.
 ---

 # ciscoise_sxp_connections (Resource)

 It manages create, read, update and delete operations on SXPConnections.

-  This resource allows the client to update a SXP connection.
+  - This resource allows the client to update a SXP connection.
-  This resource deletes a SXP connection.
+  - This resource deletes a SXP connection.
-  This resource creates a SXP connection.
+  - This resource creates a SXP connection.

 ## Example Usage